The MPCA offers a variety of tools to help counties, cities, and townships to develop and support systems that recover resources and manage waste.

 - RFP scope of services framework - Solid waste collection

 - Waste Collection Service Arrangements: An analysis comparing open and organized collection systems.

-- League of Minnesota Cities memo on organized collection: In reference to page 12 of the memo, the MPCA is clarifying that a city that decides to enter into an agreement for the collection of recyclable materials, including source-separated compostable materials, with one collector or an organization of collectors, is not required to comply with the procedural requirements in the organized collection statute.
+Note: It is not absolutely clear whether a city that decides to enter into an agreement for the collection of recyclable materials, including source-separated compostable materials, with one collector or an organization of collectors, is required to comply with the procedural requirements in the organized collection statute.
 The answer likely depends on whether the definition of “solid waste” referenced in the organized collection statute should be interpreted to include recyclable materials.